 If there’s fresh snow in Calgary some of the golf courses (Shaganappi Point Golf, Maple Ridge and Confederation Park) and parks (Weaselhead, Edworthy, Fish Creek Provincial and North and South Glenmore Park) are also excellent destinations.

-This post will focus on the best places in the mountains to cross-country ski that are within a few hours of Calgary.
+This post focuses on the best places in the mountains for cross country skiing that are within a few hours of Calgary.

 Moraine Lake Road